 - Reserve: A financial allocation set aside for specific purposes within the Council's budgetary framework.
-A reserve is not a cash holding but rather a designated accounting line item that contributes to Council's financial planning, potentially incurring interest and impacting overall debt levels. - Capital Projects: Long-term investments aimed at creating, improving, or acquiring significant community assets, including but not limited to public facilities, recreational spaces, and transportation infrastructure. - Operating Expenditure: Recurring costs for running and maintaining existing infrastructure or services, such as salaries, utilities, and routine maintenance, which do not result in the creation of new assets. - Speculative Assets: Properties or investments acquired with the primary aim of financial gain rather than public use, including land acquisitions without a defined or strategic purpose for community benefit. - Debt Repayment: Allocation of funds to repay loans incurred for community projects that enhance service levels, ensuring financial sustainability and equitable cost distribution across current and future beneficiaries. - Community Infrastructure: Facilities or assets that provide social, cultural, or recreational benefits to the community and demonstrate enduring value. - Legacy Project: Project that has lasting or long-term community or environment benefits achieved by funding capital projects. - Social and Cultural Infrastructure: Refers to the physical spaces, services, and structures that foster community cohesion and enrich cultural life.
-Examples include museums, libraries, community centres, parks, theatres, and sports facilities.
+A reserve is not a cash holding but rather a designated accounting line item that contributes to Council's financial planning, potentially incurring interest and impacting overall debt levels. - Capital Projects: Long-term projects aimed at creating, improving, or acquiring significant community assets, including but not limited to public facilities, recreational or strategic spaces, and transportation infrastructure. - Capital Investment: Funding allocated to the creation, expansion, or significant improvement of capital projects such as infrastructure, facilities, or community assets that contribute to the long-term wellbeing of residents. - Operating Expenditure: Recurring costs for running and maintaining existing infrastructure or services, such as salaries, utilities, and routine maintenance, which do not result in the creation of new assets. - Speculative Assets: Properties or investments acquired with the primary aim of financial gain rather than public use, including land acquisitions without a defined or strategic purpose for community benefit. - Debt Repayment: Allocation of funds to repay loans incurred for community projects that enhance service levels, ensuring financial sustainability and equitable cost distribution across current and future beneficiaries. - Community Infrastructure: Facilities or assets that provide social, cultural, or recreational benefits to the community and demonstrate enduring value. - Legacy Project: A capital investment that delivers enduring social, cultural, environmental, or economic benefits to the Wānaka-Upper Clutha Ward.
+Legacy projects provide long-term value, enhance community infrastructure, and serve multiple generations.
+These projects should align with QLDC's strategic priorities and demonstrate a transformational impact, rather than addressing short-term or operational needs. - Enduring Benefit: A measurable, long-lasting positive impact on the community, environment, or local economy that extends beyond the immediate funding period, ensuring sustainability over time. - Transformational Impact: A project outcome that significantly enhances the quality of life, accessibility, or resilience of the community in a way that could not have been achieved without strategic investment. - Social and Cultural Infrastructure: Refers to the physical spaces, services, and structures that foster community cohesion and enrich cultural life.
+Examples include museums and cultural facilities, libraries, community centres, parks, theatres, and sports facilities.